Charlie Bumpers vs. The Teacher of the Year

 To be successful here, you have to have a nice blend of the current and the sweet, characters who interact realistically, teasing each other, not always being perfectly respectful or polite.
 Yet somehow each author manages to spin a tale with wholesome, memorable lessons that keep you coming back for more – sharing, re-reading, and gobbling up the sequels.

 Charlie Bumpers does all of these things with easy grace and style.
 Harley’s genius is to make sure we see the world through kids’ eyes.
 The adults are there – but they just don’t understand.
 About homework, about what’s cool and not cool, and about what motivates students to make relatively innocent mistakes.

 Charlie Bumpers will be accessible for new read-aloud families, while being funny and stimulating too! – to ALL our readers.
 The prose is simple and declarative, and yet rich, too.
 Harley makes it look easy and can drop a memorable simile anytime (Charlie describes his nemesis, the alert Mrs. Burke, as an egret, on the lookout for minnows.
 And, he accomplishes all of this while pacing his tale with plenty of carefully honed single-sentence paragraphs that ensure each chapter has unflagging momentum.

 Some may know of Bill Harley from his many recordings, or perhaps form his award-winning middle schools titles (like The Night of the Spadefoot Toads).

 We’d like all our One School, One Book and One District, One Book schools to take a good look and meet Charlie Bumpers.
 We expect he’ll be just as popular as the redoubtable Humphrey the hamster, and perhaps even more accessible.
-Introduce the Charlie Bumpers series to your families (a projected 7 titles) and feed their hungry reading habit with 7 titles, and counting.
+Introduce the Charlie Bumpers series to your families (a now completed 7 titles) and feed their hungry reading habit with 7 titles, and counting.
 And help us make the culture of literacy that much more pervasive.

 If you’re looking for the next Humphrey, his name is Charlie Bumpers.